Fonta1n3/FullyNoded/Readme.md

 ```
 - And below it add:
 ```
-HiddenServiceDir /Users⁩/yourName/Desktop⁩/tor/FullyNodedV3/
+HiddenServiceDir /usr/local/var/lib/tor/fullynoded
 HiddenServiceVersion 3
 HiddenServicePort 8332 127.0.0.1:8332
 ```

-- The `HiddenServiceDir` can be whatever you want, you will need to access it so put it somewhere you will remember.
 - Save and close nano with `ctrl x` + `y` + `enter` to save and exit nano (follow the prompts)
-- Start Tor by opening a terminal and running `tor`
+- Start Tor by opening a terminal and running `brew services start tor`
-- Tor should start and you should be able to open Finder and navigate to your `/Users⁩/yourName/Desktop⁩/tor/FullyNodedV3/` (the directory we added to the torrc file) and see a file called `hostname`, open it and that is the onion address you need for Fully Noded.
+- Tor should start and you should be able to open Finder and navigate to your `/usr/local/var/lib/tor/fullynoded` (the directory we added to the torrc file) and see a file called `hostname`, open it and that is the onion address you need for Fully Noded.
 - The `HiddenServicePort` needs to control your nodes rpcport, by default for mainnet that is 8332 or for testnet 18332.
-- Now in Fully Noded go to "Settings" -> "Node Manager" -> and add a new node choosing Tor and inputting your RPC credentials, then copy and paste your onion address with the port at the end `qndoiqnwoiquf713y8731783rg.onion:8332`
+- Now in Fully Noded go to `Settings` > `Node Manager` > `+` and add a new node by inputting your RPC credentials and copy and paste your onion address with the port at the end `qndoiqnwoiquf713y8731783rgd.onion:8332`
-- Restart your node and you should be able to connect to your V3 hidden service from anywhere in the world with your node completely behind a firewall and no port forwarding
+- Restart Tor on your nodes computer `brew services restart tor` and you should be able to connect to your V3 hidden service from anywhere in the world with your node completely behind a firewall and no port forwarding

 ## bitcoin.conf settings